Questions? Call Us At

 A sportscaster from that station will serve as your own personal mentor-instructor.
 And with the SMG program, your training is customized around your specific interests and availability.

-In sports broadcasting, the greatest hurdles you face is 'getting your foot in the door' for your first job.
+In sports broadcasting, the greatest hurdle you face is “getting your foot in the door” for your first job.
 To make that happen, you greatly benefit from any advantage that enables employers to become aware of who you are, and what type of abilities you have.

-The "Ultra-Insider" Sportscaster Training program is your sound strategy.
-That's because it provides you personal access to influential sports broadcasters and principal decision from day one.
+The “Ultra-Insider” sportscaster training program is your sound strategy.
+That’s because it provides you personal access to influential sports broadcasters and principal decision-makers from day one.

 SMG's mentor-instructors are actual insiders who are working sportscasters.
 Through your mentor-instructor, you gain access to other influential contacts and decision makers.